 Take the stress out of holiday shopping by visiting one of the many holiday markets New York City has to offer.
 You’ll be sure to find something different for everyone on your list—whether you’re looking for clothing, jewelry, toys or some one-of-a-kind craft—without having to brave crowded stores.
 Bonus: most markets have food vendors, good for keeping your stamina level in line with your holiday spirit.

 The Holiday Shops at Winter Village at Bryant Park

 More than 150 custom-designed glass kiosks line Bryant Park during the holiday season, giving these shops indoor-outdoor allure.
 The market attracts local and international artisans, who come to sell apparel, artwork, home goods, beauty products and toys as well as a wide selection of food.
 In the center of the park is a rink where you can ice-skate for free (skate rental runs $18–33; you can also bring your own).

 Grand Central Terminal, Midtown East, Manhattan

 The indoor Grand Central Holiday Fair offers a warm alternative to outdoor markets.
-Half of Vanderbilt Hall is taken over by 40 vendors—including a number from NYC—who specialize in American-made, hand-crafted products; use locally sourced goods; and are socially responsible.
-Find clothing, accessories, home goods, artwork, toys and plenty more.
+Half of Vanderbilt Hall is taken over by 40 vendors—including a number from NYC—who specialize in hand-crafted products, use locally sourced goods and are socially responsible.
+Find clothing, accessories, home goods, artwork and toys.
 The location makes this market a no-brainer for commuters, and those looking to refuel can stop for a snack or meal at the Grand Central Market, Great Northern Food Hall or subterranean dining concourse.